 In this case study we share how a US-based homebuilder was able to leverage search engine optimization and strategic Local SEO to improve their online performance.
 These improvements drove new sales resulting in an increase of yearly revenue from $838M to $2,368M in four years, and a rise in position from #15 to #10 on the Builder 100 list.

-All of the statistical and yearly revenue information is publicly available online, and we share links to sources whenever stats or numbers are used.
-Some examples of keyword and ranking reports have been included to help demonstrate certain points, but with sensitive information blurred out.
+All of the statistical and revenue information is publicly available online.
+We share links to sources whenever stats or facts are used.
+Examples of keyword and ranking reports have been included to help demonstrate certain points, but with sensitive information blurred out.
+(This was accomplished as members of the Phoenix Online Media team.)

 (Request a 3-month digital marketing plan and meeting to see what we could do for your homebuilder business.)